-Centre for Researching Education and Language
+Centre for Researching Education and Language (CREL)

 In this post-pandemic era when conventional theories and practices in intercultural education and communication are challenged by forces of de-globalization/de-internationalisation due to rising nationalism globally, there are urgent needs to explore new educational and linguistic strategies and models for sustaining tolerant and liveable societies.
 At the forefront of international higher education (IHE), we need a new unit to coordinate cutting-edge research conducted to address such needs by UNNC staff, particularly those in the School of Education and English (EDEN).
-CREL is thus established to provide a platform for leading researchers in IHE, intercultural communication, applied/socio-/psycho- linguistics, translation studies, educational leadership and management, multilingualism, international communication, translanguaging, multimodality, etc. to share and disseminate research findings and insights related to the contemporary issues in education and language.
+CREL is thus proposed to provide a platform for leading researchers in IHE, intercultural communication, applied/socio-/psycho-linguistics, translation studies, educational leadership and management, multilingualism, translanguaging, multimodality, etc. to share and disseminate research findings and insights related to the contemporary issues in education and language.
 CREL is output driven and its ultimate aim is to produce research outcomes, in the form of fund capturing, publications, and policy recommendations, that can generate positive social impact and help policy making at regional, national and international levels.

 The Centre Director is Professor Anwei Feng, professor of education in the School of Education and English (EdEN).
 As a research unit, CREL is EdEn based and hosted and is managed by the Faculty of Humanities and Social Sciences (FHSS).
 Thus, it aims to bring the research expertise together, not only from EdEn but from academics and PGR students of the whole faculty, to address issues relevant to Education and Language.

-CREL Launch
+CREL Launch on 15 March 2023

 image2